Hong Kong Air Cadet Corps: Organisation

-The Commanding Officer of the Hong Kong Air Cadet Corps is Group Captain LEE Kwok Wing.
+The Commanding Officer of the Hong Kong Air Cadet Corps is Group Captain Chan Man Lang.
 As HKACC chief executive officer, the Commanding Officer is responsible to the Executive Board for the Corps day-to-day operations.

 The Commanding Officer Office co-ordinates a number of specialist functions at headquarters level, namely administration of the Honorary Officers Scheme; legal affairs; vocational qualifications; and liaison with the British and Canadian Air Cadet Organisations.

 The Administration & Support Group discharges the administrative and support functions necessary for the daily running of the Corps.
 Its portfolio encompasses the routine administrative function of capital project, personnel, financial and properties management; organisation of adventure activities; information technology; interface with government policy bureaux and funding agencies; public affairs; logistics and supplies; and medical support.

 The missions of the Institutional Advancement Group include liaison with the Central Government, government departments, mainland organisations, parents and other uniformed groups; international and mainland exchanges; and special developmental projects.

 The Operations Group is in direct command of the five operational wings, and is responsible for organising and co-ordinating the activities of cadet and university squadrons.
 The Operations Group sees to that the functioning of its subordinate units are in line with the training objectives set out by the Headquarters, and that the Corps community services commitments are satisfactorily fulfilled.

 The Training Group establishes the training standards and syllabus within the Corps.
 Such standards are constantly updated in light of community needs and technical advancements.
 The Training Group also runs advanced and specialist courses such as aviation education programmes; adult training; cadet non-commissioned officer training; and skills training.

 The Flying Squadron organises air experience activities for the Corps.
 It also oversees flight operations and flight safety according to Civil Aviation standards.

+Structure

+Most of the cadet squadrons of the Hong Kong Air Cadet Corps are part of the Operations Group, which is divided into four wings, and the Ceremonial Squadron under Ceremonial Wing, Training Group.